This post may contain affiliate links. Please read my disclosure policy for more info.

 One gift that I have my friends and family raving about is customized whipped tallow body butter.
 It is so fast, easy, and healthy, I put it in my must do list for events such as Christmas in July.

-This gift is so versatile that you can make it with all different kinds of ingredients and scents — it’s probably why I love it so much!
+Tallow body butter is so versatile that you can make it with all different kinds of ingredients and scents — it’s probably why I love it so much!

 HOW TO MAKE TALLOW BODY BUTTER